-UTC replaced GMT (Greenwich Mean Time), primarily because UTC is considered an actual time zone.
+UTC replaced GMT (Greenwich Mean Time) in 1972 as the time standard.
 UTC is a high precision atomic time standard, which measures time by the nanosecond.
-UTC has standard seconds as defined by the International Atomic Time, and has leap seconds (time particle that measures time not on the passage of seconds, but on the Earth's angular rotation) that are announced at irregular intervals for the compensation of geographical occurrences, such as the earth's slowing rotation.
+UTC has standard seconds as defined by the International Atomic Time.
+It also has leap seconds (time particle that measures time not on the passage of seconds, but on the Earth's angular rotation) that are announced at irregular intervals for the compensation of geographical occurrences, such as the earth's slowing rotation.

 GMT, on the other hand, is the mean solar time at the 0 degree longitude (known as the Prime Meridian).
-Solar-based time has been used all throughout the history of time determination, the most known of which is the sundial.
+Solar-based time has been used all throughout the history of time-keeping, of which the best-known is the sundial.
 However, the flaw lies in how the mean solar time is determined by the rotation of the Earth.

 As a general rule, adjacent time zones are exactly one hour apart.
-Standard time zones are geometrically defined with the subdivision of the Earth's sphere into 24 lunes (wedge shaped sections), surrounded by meridians that are 15 degrees of longitude apart from each other, hence the general rule of one-hour time differences between neighbouring regions.
+Standard time zones are geometrically defined by the subdivision of the Earth's sphere into 24 lunes (wedge shaped sections), surrounded by meridians that are 15 degrees of longitude apart from each other, hence the general rule of one-hour time differences between neighbouring regions.

 There are exceptions, however, for the benefit of those with geographical and political issues.
 Some time zones are irregularly-shaped, due to establishment of political boundaries, and seasonal time changes (DST or Daylight Saving Time).

-Time Zones are typically defined with two variations.
+Time Zones are typically defined by two variations.
 The first meaning of time zone is a uniform representation of a particular region, where the time is determined offset from a global reference (usually UTC).
 On the other hand, one that more people are familiar with, a time zone is a representation of a region with a common, ever consistent local time, despite seasonal fluctuations of the offset.